A Scalable AutoML Approach Based on Graph Neural Networks

 \section{Introduction}

-AutoML is the method by which machine learning models are built automatically for a new dataset.
-Given a dataset, AutoML systems perform a search over valid data transformations and learners, along with hyper-parameter optimization for each learner.
-Choosing the transformation and learners over which to search is our focus.
+AutoML is the process by which machine learning models are built automatically for a new dataset.
+Given a dataset, AutoML systems perform a search over valid data transformations and learners, along with hyper-parameter optimization for each learner~\cite{VolcanoML}.
+Choosing the transformations and learners over which to search is our focus.
 A significant number of systems mine from prior runs of pipelines over a set of datasets to choose transformers and learners that are effective with different types of datasets (e.g. \cite{NEURIPS2018_b59a51a3}, \cite{10.14778/3415478.3415542}, \cite{autosklearn}).
-Thus, they build a database by actually running different pipelines with a diverse set of datasets to offer accurate estimates of the costs of pipelines, and hence, can be used to effectively reduce the search space.
-A new dataset, based on some set of features (meta-features) is then matched to this database to find the most plausible candidates for both learner selection and hyper-parameter tuning.
+Thus, they build a database by actually running different pipelines with a diverse set of datasets to estimate the accuracy of potential pipelines.
+Hence, they can be used to effectively reduce the search space.
+A new dataset, based on a set of features (meta-features) is then matched to this database to find the most plausible candidates for both learner selection and hyper-parameter tuning.
 This process of choosing starting points in the search space is called meta-learning for the cold start problem.